nanoacademic/devicegen/README.md

 Please report any bug by creating an issue on the devicegen GitHub page: https://github.com/nanoacademic/devicegen/issues.

+## Scientific research

+If you use devicegen in any work leading to a scientific publication, we would love to know !
+Please contact us at: info@nanoacademic.com.

 ## Contacting Nanoacademic Technologies

 The devicegen package is developed and maintain by Nanoacademic Technologies.
 For any question that is not a bug report, please contact us at: info@nanoacademic.com.